|HPS 0410||Einstein for Everyone|

 |ordinary matter||exotic matter (not found)|

 |Add energy and momentum

 and they speed up.

 |c is the upper limit to their speeds||c is the lower limit to their

-For present purposes, the interesting fact is a curious property: for some observers they travel backwards in time.
-With the spacetime representation of the relativity of simultaneity it is now very easy to see how this comes about.
-The figures below show a tachyon being created and propagating into space; and how three different observers would judge the same tachyon.
+For present purposes, the interesting fact is a curious property: for some observers tachyons travel backwards in time.
+With the spacetime representation of the relativity of simultaneity, it is now easy to see how this comes about.
+The figures below show a tachyon being created and propagating into space; and how three different observers would judge the same process of tachyon creation.